 After months of curious onlookers peeking through the large windows at 1037 Boston Post Road, Rye residents will be pleased to know that Mrs. Green’s Natural Market is opening mid-October.
 The full-service grocer anticipates that it will seamlessly become part of Rye’s landscape before long.

 “We try to make it as much of a community store as possible, so we will take care of Rye residents and neighboring areas,” remarked Community Outreach Manager Laurie Rocke.
 “We stick to what we’re good at, and local is important to us.”

 The 12,000-square-foot space has the room to accommodate a myriad of selections from local farmers and vendors, as well as new products crafted by local artisans, from Gotham Greens vegetables and Stumptown Coffee to Happy Belly Baby and Murray’s Chicken.
 All their produce is locally grown and 99% of it is organic.
-Mrs. Green’s ardent support of “clean, natural foods, health, and sustainability” is evident throughout its bakery, charcuterie, specialty cheese, frozen foods, and antibiotic/hormone-free meat and seafood departments.
+Mrs. Green’s ardent support of “clean, natural foods, health, and sustainability” is evident throughout its bakery, charcuterie, specialty cheese, frozen foods, similar to the one on this useful link, and antibiotic/hormone-free meat and seafood departments.